Push Data from ArcGIS Survey123 to an Application in Real-time with Webhooks

 Part 4: Get Image Attachment from ArcGIS Online

 We have created point geometry with all attributes included, but we are still missing the image attachment.
 You may have noticed the image is not included in the webhook response.
-The image is stored in the ArcGIS Online feature service, therefore we need to download the image from the feature service and add it to the point as a binary attribute so that it can be written into the database.
+The image is stored in the ArcGIS Online feature service.
+We need to download the image and add it to the point as a binary attribute so that it can be written into the database.

 1. Create an ArcGIS Online Web Connection